 Welcome:

 "We would like to invite you to become a member.
 Whether you are able to actively participate through volunteering or just make a financial contribution, your support is needed and appreciated.
 We can use volunteer assistance of all sorts, including office administration or web maintenance.
-By being a member of the Friends Group, you are directly contributing to the educational programs we developed and provide for youth and their families, such as Huron Prairie Fest, Creatures of the Night, Dutch Oven Cooking, Winter Wonderland, etc. Thanks to membership dollars and volunteers, most of these programs have been offered free to participants.
-Membership fees are a tax deductible contribution." ~Friends Group
+By being a member of the Friends Group, you are directly contributing to the educational programs we developed and provide for youth and their families.
+Thanks to membership dollars and volunteers, most of these programs have been offered free to participants.

 Upport our Mission